 However, we cannot be complacent because many of our food chain businesses need extra staff now to manage the increased demand.
 In Lincolnshire we are also the centre of the UK fresh produce sector and as the peak harvest period for salads and vegetables approaches we need even more staff."

-Many of our food companies are looking for extra staff, from farms, to food processors, distribution and retail and are collaborating in solutions to keep the nation fed through this difficult time.
+Many of our food companies urgently sought extra staff, from farms, to food processors, distribution and retail and the LEP has been collaborating to find solutions to keep the nation fed through this difficult time.